1. Why is the University of Miami a great place to study?

 8. Do we get any time off in the anesthesia program?

 Yes, we adhere to the University academic calendar, so our students get holidays and breaks off.
 We believe that you need time to relax and refresh.
-You will need to return from the winter holiday break one week early, but otherwise you get the same days off as other students.
+You will return to clinical practicum on the first business day after New Year's holiday, but otherwise you get the same days off as other students.

 9. What is the scholarly project?